VVonderboi/MPXOS/README.md

 For this project, we used a virtual machine running Ubuntu 20.04 and wrote the mpx operating system in C

-A brief overview of features implemented:
+Some of the featuers implemented:

 Running programs (with optional priority) Reading/setting the system date and time,